NearID: Identity Representation Learning via Near-identity Distractors: Abstract

 \section{Abstract}

 When evaluating identity-focused tasks such as personalized generation and image editing, existing vision encoders entangle object identity with background context, leading to unreliable representations and metrics.
-We introduce the first principled framework to address this vulnerability using Near-identity (NearID) distractors, where semantically similar but distinct instances are placed on the exact same background as a reference image, eliminating contextual shortcuts and isolating identity as the sole discriminative signal.
+We introduce a principled framework for matched-context identity confusion using Near-identity (NearID) distractors, where semantically similar but distinct instances are placed on the exact same background as a reference image, eliminating contextual shortcuts and isolating identity as the sole discriminative signal.
 Based on this principle, we present the NearID dataset (19K identities, 316K matched-context distractors) together with a strict margin-based evaluation protocol.
 Under this setting, pre-trained encoders perform poorly, achieving Sample Success Rates (SSR), a strict margin-based identity discrimination metric, as low as 30.7\% and often ranking distractors above true cross-view matches.
 We address this by learning identity-aware representations on a frozen backbone using a two-tier contrastive objective enforcing the hierarchy: same identity $>$ NearID distractor $>$ random negative.
-This improves SSR to 99.2\%, enhances part-level discrimination by 28.0\%, and yields stronger alignment with human judgments on DreamBench++, a human-aligned benchmark for personalization.
+This improves SSR to 99.2\%, enhances part-level discrimination by 28.0\%, and yields stronger alignment with human judgments on DreamBench++, a human-aligned benchmark for personalization. \keywords{Representation Learning \and Identity Representation}